prabodh1194/internship-presentation/README.md

 # internship-presentation
-Just clone the repo and go go to the folder and fire a server.
+Just clone the repo and go to the folder and fire a server.

 e.g.
 ```